colejarczyk/doc/userguide/earning_rules/creation/referral.rst

 3. In **Type details** section set rule **type** as Customer referral and complete details as follow:

  - In **Event name** field select an event for which the customer will receive points.
 Options include:
-    - Every purchase
+    - Every purchase after the first
     - First purchase
-    - Register
+    - After registration and activation

  - In **Reward** field select who should receive points for this action.
 Options include:
     - Referred